etnbrd/due/README.md

 Due is similar to Promise, but with a simpler interface.

 A due is an object returned by an asynchronous call.
-This object exposes a single method `then`, to continue the execution, once the asynchronous call complete.
+This object exposes a method `then`, to continue the execution, once the asynchronous call complete.

 ```
 my_fn('input')